Products for individuals

 Death benefit and maturity guarantees

 Segregated fund policies protect part or all of your capital investment.
-London Life offers two types of capital guarantees—death and maturity guarantees.
+Canada Life offers two types of capital guarantees—death and maturity guarantees.

 When you designate a beneficiary other than your estate, the value of your segregated fund policies flow directly to the beneficiary, generally bypassing the estate and potential probate fees.